xifox/working-guide/debian/README.md

 Below is loaded a version of it, for win operating sytem.
 Please, in the pass of time, check official site for new verions.

-Normally, new linux users come from window$, so, this program runs on it.
-What this program does, is pick up an iso image of any linux distro, an puts it on a usb stick, making it bootable.
+Normally, new linux users come from win operating systems, so, these programs run on it.
+What these program do, is pick up an iso image of some linux distros, an puts it on a usb stick, making it bootable.